Oath Keepers founder Stewart Rhodes convicted of seditious conspiracy in Jan. 6 trial

 Outside the courthouse, Lee Bright, an attorney for Rhodes, said Rhodes had shared several handwritten notes with instructions on things to do next, preparing for a likely appeal.

 Bright said "without question, we're disappointed" in the verdict, but he thanked the jury and the judge for their service.
-He also predicted that the two seditious conspiracy convictions would fuel DOJ to go "full steam ahead" in other cases involving that rare charge.
+He also predicted that the two seditious conspiracy convictions would fuel the Department of Justice to go "full steam ahead" in other cases involving that rare charge.

 Jonathan Crisp, a lawyer for defendant Watkins, told NPR she'd already spent nearly two years in federal custody awaiting trial.
 Going into the case, given public sentiment about the Jan.
 6 attacks and the text and audio evidence, Crisp said he had "a great deal of concern" about an across-the-board set of guilty verdicts, but the jury didn't see things that way.